nhanb/pytaku/README.md

 - Self-host friendly - if you have a UNIX-like server with python3.7+ and can run `pip install`, you're good.

-- Optional javascript - it should work **well** without javascript, but javascript enablers should still get extra UX goodies.

 - Phone/tablet friendly - although I hardly read any webtoons these days so the phone experience may not be as polished.

 - KISSFFS, or **K**eep **I**t rea**S**onably **S**imple you **F**-ing
   architecture **F**etishi**S**ts!
 Oftentimes I have enough practice on industrial grade power tools at work so at home I want a change of pace.
   Flask + raw SQL has been surprisingly comfy.
+On the other side, mithril.js seems to be a no-frills, stable SPA lib made by a person who knows what they're doing so let's see how that goes.

 # Development